Xetibo/ReSet-Doc/sections/introduction.typ

 @UserInterfaces.
 Further, technologies and potential solutions to implementations were evaluated in @Implementation.
 With this information, the implementation is documented starting at @Architecture.
-At the end, the solution is discussed in @Conclusion, and potential further improvements mentioned in @FurtherPotential.
+At the end, the solution is discussed in @Conclusion, and potential further improvements mentioned in
+@Improvements.